HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/run_search_queries_api.md

 }
 ```

 You can use query strings to define a search query.
-This will result in all documents containing the word `Products` and the number `01` or `03`.
+This search query returns all documents containing the word `Products` and the number `01` or `03`.

-### Limiting scope to one Content Source
+### Limiting scope to one content source

 ```json
 {